stefanazzz/Lisan/README.md

 - The manucript is under review in Nature Communications as of Nov.
 26, 2024. (reference number: NCOMMS-24-75893).
 Authors: Nicola De Paola, Rachael J. Bullock, Robert E. Holdsworth, Shmuel Marco, and Stefan Nielsen.

+- This code evaluates and plots analytical solutions that are described in the Methods of the manuscript.

 - The coding is in Mathematica&copy; (Wolfram)
 - It runs on Mathematica 13.2 (also most likely on any previous Mathematica release > 10, although I have not tested it)
+- The conde runs in 18 seconds on a single thread / signle CPU of a computer with
+  Architecture:                x86_64
+  Processor:                   AuthenticAMD / AMD EPYC 7742 64-Core Processor

 - Three versions are provided
   - Mathematica&copy; notebook
   - Mathematica&copy; .m file